sccn/sccn.github.io/tutorials/11_Scripting/automated_pipeline.md

 ### More advanced pipelines

 * What if I want to plot the spectrum instead of ERPs?
 The example above was for ERPs.
 However, it is easy to plot other measures as described in this [page](command_line_study_functions.html).
+* Can I use LIMO in my pipeline.
+Yes, of course.
+See [this paper](https://www.frontiersin.org/articles/10.3389/fnins.2020.610388/full) and the [LIMO wiki](https://github.com/LIMO-EEG-Toolbox/limo_meeg/wiki) for reference.
+* Can I do source localization of ICA components and cluster components.
+Yes, all

 Other EEGLAB pipelines
 ----------------------